distillpub/post--misread-tsne/index.md

 The trefoil knot is an interesting example of how multiple runs affect the outcome of t-SNE.
 Below are five runs of the perplexity-2 view.

-The algorithm settles on a circle twice.
-But in three of the runs it ends up with an arguably suboptimal solution, and these three configurations are quite different.
+The algorithm settles twice on a circle, which at least preserves the intrinsic topology.
+But in three of the runs it ends up with three different solutions which introduce artificial breaks.
 Using the dot color as a guide, you can see that the first and third runs are far from each other.

 <section class="w-page tsne-group" id="figures-12" data-id="12">
 </section>